Skip to content

 • run core Arashi commands from the command palette, including init, add, clone, create, pull, sync, switch, and remove

-• browse available worktrees in the Arashi Worktrees explorer view, including repo, branch, path, and change status
+• browse available worktrees in the Arashi Worktrees Explorer view grouped by repository, including repo, branch, path, and change status

-• use inline worktree actions to switch, remove, or add repositories without leaving the editor
+• use panel title actions to create worktrees and refresh the current view without leaving the editor

 • review command diagnostics in the Arashi output channel when setup or command execution fails